Recipients

 West Auckland pre elite athletes receiving the Don Oliver Youth Sport Foundation Sports Scholarships are announced every September.

 'The Don Oliver' has evolved its awards process over 25 years of selecting athletes.
 Levels of Gold, Silver and Bronze Scholarships were initially introduced, then Training Grants were added for athletes knocking on the door of selection.
-In 2023 the Foundation added 'Letters of Commendation' to encourage ahtletes to keep on applying (or who are outside the selection ages of 14 - 21).
+In 2023 the Foundation added 'Letters of Commendation' to encourage athletes to keep on applying (or who are outside the selection ages of 14 - 21).

 4 Don Oliver recipients selected for the Athletics NZ Performance Development Squad.